rwdavies/QUILT/README_QUILT-HLA.md

 - Bams.
 Given as a bamlist (i.e. a file with one row per sample, the path to the bam)
 - Reference package.
 For available pre-made options, see [Reference packages](#reference-packages).
 For more detail about building your own, see [Preparing haplotype files](#paragraph-preparing-haplotypes).
 For help in making a reference package, or any other questions or bugs, please feel free to email or file an issue on github.
+- Ancillary files.
+For a particular reference genome and reference package.

 ### Output <a name="paragraph-io-output"></a>